 DSA's national teams are autonomous groups organized around issues of identity or particular political interests.
 The commissions help link DSA to critical social movements and provide an important mechanism through which DSA members can mobilize around particular issues within the organization.
 Current caucuses and working groups are: Anti-Racism, feminist socialism and a Women's Caucus, Disability Caucus & Working Group, labor, and religion & socialism.
 Let us know if you are interested in any of these (or starting your own) when you fill out the form below!

 3) Participate in national work committees.

-Members who are not near a DSA chapter can contribute professional skills such as graphic design, social media organizing, editing or writing.
-We always need help contacting members to welcome them and explain the various ways they can get involved, and this can be done with just a phone or computer.
+Members who are not near a DSA chapter can contribute professional skills such as graphic design, social media organizing, editing, writing, etc. We always need help contacting members to welcome them and explain the various ways they can get involved, and this can be done with just a phone or computer.
 Let us know if you are interested in contributing any specific skill(s) when you fill out the form below!

 4) Attend online or national and regional events.

 DSA has a biannual national convention, in a different region of the country each time.
-The Young Democratic Socialists hold conferences in the winter and a leadership retreat in the summer.
+Our student section, Young Democratic Socialists, holds an outreach conference in the winter and a leadership retreat in the summer.
 The national office organizes occasional joint events at the regional or local level, and we hold regular seminars via webinar.
 Learn about upcoming events on our calendar.